i5hi/helpers/vault.md

 Great!

-In the next part will cover hardening options, .
+In the next part we will cover Hashicorp's recommended hardening options.

-In the final part, we will configure a HA cluster.
+In the final part we will configure a HA cluster.

 ### Further steps